oracle-livelabs/adb/json/mongodb-api/dbactions/dbactions-ocw23.md

-# Interact with JSON Documents through Database Actions
+# Interact with your Mongo collections interchangeably through Mongo APIs and Oracle

 ## Introduction

 This lab will use JSON and SQL in Database Actions.
 It shows how we can swap between a document-centric model (MongoDB and Oracle's JSON tool in Database Actions), and a relational model using Oracle's SQL tool in Database Actions.
+We will also have a closer look into how MongoDB collections are stored in Oracle Database, using Oracle's native JSON datatype which is stored in Oracle's binary JSON format, OSON.

 Estimated Time: 20 minutes